Emdot/docfx/README.md

 ## What is it

-*DocFX* makes it extremely easy to generate your developer hub with API reference, landing page, and how-to.
+*DocFX* makes it extremely easy to generate your developer hub with an API reference, a landing page, and how-tos.

 ## What's next